 Low rates are just one of the reasons to be happy with your service from Silicon Valley Power.
-That's because SVP provides electricity that is not only highly reliable, but environmentally friendly as well.
+That's because Silicon Valley Power provides electricity that is not only highly reliable, but environmentally friendly as well.
 By offering power from a variety of sources, we are able to reduce the impact on the environment and provide clean energy to all of our customers.
-The chart below shows a breakdown of different types of power supplied to SVP's customers.
-Download the map of our Electric Resources (PDF: 1.77M).
+In January 2018, Silicon Valley Power began providing 100% carbon-free power to all residential customers.
+This will be reflected in our power content label in the coming years.
+The chart below shows a breakdown of different types of power supplied to Silicon Valley Power's customers.

 |City of Santa Clara / SILICON VALLEY POWER|

 CA Power Mix**